Jivan052/Auth_fetch/README.md

 ## What's deliberately left out of this simple version

-- No database (just a JSON file) — swap in real storage once this works
+- No database (just a JSON file) — will swap real storage
-- No token refresh — access tokens expire; add that back once the basic flow is solid
+- No token refresh handling — access tokens expire; add that back
-- No encryption on stored tokens — fine for local testing, not for production
+- No encryption on stored tokens
 - The other 55 apps (API key / manual-gated) — separate, different problem,
   intentionally not mixed in here so this stays easy to read